 A social media marketing strategy lay your foundation of business and set a measurable objective for the desired outcomes.
 One should have an approach of multiple marketing platforms that allows your brand to connect with multiple sets of customers and cross-market their content on different platforms.

-- Reduces the cost: Social media marketing can take your business global with a lower cost than the traditional advertising.
+Reduces the cost: Social media marketing can take your business global at a lower cost than traditional advertising.

-- Growing customer base: Satisfied customers are one thing but happy NEW customers is another level.
-Every time you see your customer using your product or service, make sure you take a creative approach on displaying them on your platform.
+Growing customer base: Satisfied customers are one thing but happy NEW customers are another level.
+Every time you see your customer using your product or service, make sure you take a creative approach to display them on your platform.